Skip to main content

 Customizing the Manifests

 It is possible to customize the generated manifests in two ways: by using variables when defining the manifests or by modifying the document during the modify step.
+Steps are explained in more detail in the Components and Actions tutorial.

 Using Variables